daniel620/JHU-Gait-MotionClassifier/README.md

-# HAR

-Project focused on using gyroscope and accelerometer data from an Apple Watch to predict user movements.
-Includes all files from project.
+Motion classifier based on data collected from Apple Watch.